-If there really were a growing trend of partnership between nonprofits and grantmaking foundations, what would we notice?
+Can grantmakers and nonprofits work together?
+If there really were a growing trend of cooperation between grantmakers and nonprofits, what would we notice?
 A partial list includes:

-- More cooperation between those with money to fund good work and those with the muscle, spirit, and willingness to do it.
+- More communication between those with money and those with the muscle, spirit, and willingness to do good with it.

 - More development and affirmation of common purposes, less on finger-pointing or distancing.

-- More demand for fairness and equity as commodities that our public systems and private markets and philanthropy must produce, compared to just settling.
+- More demand our public systems and private markets produce more fair and equitable outcomes, compared to just settling.